cminyard/gensio/README.rst

   ./configure --enable-internal-trace CFLAGS='-g -Wall'

-You can turn on -O3 in the CFLAGS, too, if you like, but it make debugging harder.
+You can turn on -O3 in the CFLAGS, too, if you like, but it makes debugging harder.

 There are two basic types of tests.
 The python tests are functional